lintonye/learnreact.design/_posts/2017-06-20-what-is-react-native.md

 ![other folks at Web Browser](/images/reactjs-react-native/6-other-folks-at-web.png)

 In the past React didn't really care about anything unrelated to Domo's poses while the director chased after those other folks.
-After all, at studio "Web Browser", everybody speaks the same language (JavaScript) and it's relatively easy for the director to communicate with everyone who's involved.
+After all, at studio "Web Browser", everybody speaks the same language and it's relatively easy for the director to communicate with everyone who's involved.

 However, when working with studios where the staff speak a different language, it becomes important to find professionals who can communicate with both the director and the studios.